Cabinet of Tuvalu: 2nd Puapua Cabinet (1985-1989)

 The general election was held on 12 September 1985, with nine members re-elected including prime minister Tomasi Puapua and finance minister Henry Naisali.
 On 21 September, Tomasi Puapua was re-elected as prime minister; he subsequently appointed a five-member cabinet.
 Henry Naisali resigned his seat to take up the position of Secretary General of the South Pacific Forum in September 1988.
-Kitiseni Lopati, was appointed at the minister of finance and commerce to replaced Naisali.
+Kitiseni Lopati, was appointed as the minister of finance and commerce to replace Naisali.

 The members of the cabinet were: